-CDC Employees Call Out Agency's 'Toxic Culture Of Racial Aggression'
+CDC Employees Call Out Agency's 'Toxic Culture Of Racial Aggressions'

 Failing to address racism's role in causing health problems, the authors say, "is a key reason why we have witnessed little progress in reducing many of these disparities in the United States over the past 50 years."

-Jones, who left CDC in 2014, says she feels encouraged to see Black employees organizing to effect change.
+Jones, who left the CDC in 2014, says she feels encouraged to see Black employees organizing to effect change.
 "When I first saw the letter, it was a feeling of resonance," she says.
 "I know that this is no exaggeration."

 Her own work was on racism and public health, and she says she felt thwarted and undermined in her attempts to get the agency to address these issues.
 She says after a lunchtime presentation she gave on racism, she was asked to remove references to how racism " 'unfairly advantages other individuals and communities' off of my slide because that made white people uncomfortable."

-After she left CDC, she served as president of the American Public Health Association, and taught at the Morehouse School of Medicine.
+After she left the CDC, she served as president of the American Public Health Association and taught at the Morehouse School of Medicine.

-Although Millett personally felt supported by mentors during his time at CDC, he says the environment described in the letter resonated with him, too.
+Although Millett personally felt supported by mentors during his time at the CDC, he says the environment described in the letter resonated with him, too.
 He's supportive of the letter's organizers and hopes it can lead to change at the agency.

 "We need more Black scientists at CDC who can help understand what's taking place in our various communities," he says.
 "I do feel that we're on the precipice of actually changing something here."

 Jones is less hopeful.
-She says there are troubling consequences to the sidelining of Black scientists at CDC, including from working on the impact of COVID on their own communities.
+She says there are troubling consequences to the sidelining of Black scientists at the CDC, including from working on the impact of COVID-19 on their own communities.

 "We are squandering genius," she says.
 "We're squandering insight.
 We're squandering talent within CDC that could then lead CDC's mission to address the health issues of the nation."